proudcommerce/psRedirect404/README.md

 	Searches for closest shop-url using levenshtein algorithm and redirects this url.
 	Redirect with header (A) 301 only, (B) 302 only or best matches and (C) redirect automatically 301 or 302.

 Installation

 	1. copy content from copy_this folder into your shop root
 	2. activate module psRedirect404 in shop admin

+Tip: Use the [OXID module connector](https://github.com/OXIDprojects/OXID-Module-Connector) to install this module.

+Changelog

+	2013-11-30	1.0.0	module release

 License

     This program is free software: you can redistribute it and/or modify